Listing heritage

 Are trees individually heritage listed?

 Trees and natural features may be heritage listed collectively as part of a park, avenue, landscape or setting to a heritage item or within a heritage conservation area.
-Ku-ring-gai Council does not generally heritage list stand-along trees or natural features.
+Ku-ring-gai Council does not generally heritage list stand-alone trees or natural features.

 Heritage listing does not protect the ecological values of trees or living things, such as biodiversity.
 Heritage listing instead protects cultural heritage values like historic, aesthetic or rarity value when works are proposed.